Taiko2k/GTK4PythonTutorial/README.md

         self.win.present()

    def on_open(self, app, files, n_files, hint):
-        self.on_activate()  # Adding this because window may not have been created yet with this entry point for file in n_files:
+        self.on_activate(app)  # Adding this because window may not have been created yet with this entry point for file in n_files:
             print("File to open: " + file.get_path())  # How you handle it from here is up to you, I guess